 2018, Rich Mix

-A celebration of community, an analysis of class and part of an artistic and social groundswell to end the so-called housing crisis.
-This is a naturalistic play, with a fantastical counter reality, examining the impact of the Olympic legacy and corporate investment on estate residents and their health.
-Over 50,000 families have been shipped out of London in the past 3 years – a result of welfare cuts and soaring private rents.
-Official figures show that councils are currently moving homeless mothers and children out of their boroughs at a rate of close to 500 families each week.
-That number is increasing.
-The main inspiration is Mary Finch who, since 2010, has lived in uncertainty when plans to demolish part or all of the Estate, her home for the past 40 years, were proposed.
+This theatrical extravaganza is a celebration of community, an analysis of class and part of an artistic groundswell to end the so-called housing crisis.
+Legacy examines the impact of the London 2012 Olympic legacy and corporate investment on estate residents and their health.
+The main inspiration is Mary Finch who, since 2010, has lived in uncertainty when plans to demolish part or all of the Carpenters Estate, her home for the past 40 years, were proposed.
 Since then, she has witnessed the gradual decanting of her neighbours and has been vociferous in the campaign to repopulate the estate.

 By Bryony Lavery